 Her current projects include optimizing medical student documentation, standardizing point of care ultrasound into the UC vendor neutral archive, and optimizing the inpatient and outpatient EHR experience for both patients and providers, specifically within the LGBTQ and Women Health arenas.

 Learn more about Tina Nguyen, MD.

-Mindy K. Ross, MD, is an assistant professor in the Department of Pediatrics, Division of Pulmonology.
+Mindy K. Ross, MD MBA, is an assistant professor in the Department of Pediatrics, Division of Pulmonology.
 She is also board-certified in clinical informatics.
-She attends in the inpatient and outpatient clinical settings teaching medical trainees and also serves as co-director of the Los Angeles Data Resource (LADR) Consortium at UCLA through the Clinical and Translational Science Institute (CTSI).
+She practices in the inpatient and outpatient settings.

 Learn more about Mindy K. Ross, MD MBA MAS.